alexprengere/pep_unpacking_in_comprehensions/pep.rst

 quo alternatives (`Mailman 3 [Python-ideas] Unpacking in tuple/list/set/dict comprehensions - Python-ideas -
 python.org <https://mail.python.org/archives/list/python-ideas@python.org/message/7G732VMDWCRMWM4PKRG6ZMUKH7SUC7SH/#:~:text=ideas%40python,x...%20for%20x%20in>`__).
-In terms of implementation and consistency, it’s also worth noting that the change is small and was even prototyped during PEP 448’s development (the reference implementation of PEP 448 had this enabled until it was deliberately turned off (`PEP 448 – Additional Unpacking Generalizations
+In terms of implementation and consistency, it's also worth noting that the change is small and was even prototyped during PEP 448's development (the reference implementation of PEP 448 had this enabled until it was deliberately turned off (`PEP 448 – Additional Unpacking Generalizations
 \|